 The RPMA is available for pharmacies located in PhARIA 2-6 locations who meet eligibility requirements of the program.
 This will ensure the program continues to help strengthen and support rural pharmacy, and increase access to quality pharmacy services for patients in rural and remote Australia.

-The Department of Health and Ageing and the Pharmacy Guild of Australia will continue to monitor the impact of the PhARIA changes to RPMA eligibility.
+The Department of Health and the Pharmacy Guild of Australia will continue to monitor the impact of the PhARIA changes to RPMA eligibility.